By Sorsa Editorial

-Key Takeaway: You can download all tweets from any public Twitter/X account using four methods: your own Twitter archive (own account only), browser-based export tools, open-source scrapers, or a dedicated data API.
-The right choice depends on whether you need your own tweets or someone else's, how many tweets you need, and whether you want raw structured data or a formatted report.
+Key Takeaway: You can download all tweets from a public Twitter/X account four ways: your own Twitter archive (your account only), no-code export tools, open-source scrapers, or a data API.
+The official X API caps a user's timeline at 3,200 posts, so a paginated data API is the practical route to a full history.

 Table of Contents